Dongguan Niceone Electronics Technology Co., Ltd.

 What are Brown Switches?

 Brown switches are a type of mechanical keyboard switch known for their tactile feedback without the loud clicky sound associated with some other switches.
 They are often preferred by typists and gamers for their balanced feel.
+One of the defining features of brown key switches is their tactile feedback.
+When you press a key, you can feel a slight bump without the audible click, making them perfect for quieter environments.
+Brown switches typically require a moderate actuation force, making them comfortable for extended typing sessions.
+This feature reduces the risk of finger fatigue, which is essential for those who spend hours typing or gaming.

 What are Membrane Keyboards?